 By providing a sub-total below items 1 and 2, members can better see how their subscriptions have been spent.

-Notes on income
+Notes on income and expenditure

 Notes on balances